utopia/letsfix.net/Introduction.md

 ##### Letsfix is a grassroots platform for individuals to come together to fix the world around them.

-There's lots of good intention out in the world, but that doesn't always translate into results.
+There's plenty of good intention in the world, but that doesn't always translate into results.
 Use Letsfix to:

 * **Point out** what needs fixing.
 File [bug reports](http://en.wikipedia.org/wiki/Bug_tracking_system) on the real world.
 Other users can help contribute to why these issues are important, and add their support towards the fix.